 The frontline of child exploitation

-Children as young as six years old are being groomed into a life of criminality.
+Children as young as seven years old are being groomed into a life of criminality.
 It's a serious problem in all areas of the UK.

 We spoke to one of our project workers who works with young people who have been criminally exploited through county lines.
-She helps them understand their situation so they can move on and build better futures.
+She helps them understand their situation, break free from their abuse and move on to build better futures.

 Life on the road